WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: module-level code reuse and lexical scope

-By tracing the evolution of code reuse, we can find that people tend to create concepts that aggregate the smaller ones with a protective mechanism.
+By tracing the evolution of code reuse, we can find that people tend to create concepts that aggregate the smaller ones using a protective mechanism.
 Here is the summary:

 - Functions aggregate execution flows and variables and protect them